·

 Tips for Solo Female Travelers that will make your adventures epic!

 I have prepared for you a set of some tips that I wish someone gave me when I first decided to hit the road alone.
-Fortunately I never experienced anything bad enough that would spoil my experience and stop me from my future trips, but I must say, I could have avoided some unpleasant situations and make my travels hassle-free.
+Fortunately, I never experienced anything bad enough that would spoil my experience or stop me from future trips, but I must say, I could have avoided some unpleasant situations and made my travels hassle-free.

 • Booking.com for searching best prices on accommodation.